 Myth 2: The water isn’t safe

-Many people have heard stories about travelers getting sick from the drinking water in Africa.
+Many people have heard stories about travelers getting sick from drinking water in Africa.
 Of course, it really depends on where you are, but Botswana is generally pretty safe.
-If you’re in a city such as Maun, than you’ll be getting clean water just like you would in any other major city.
+If you’re in a city such as Maun, then you’ll be getting clean water just like you would in any other major city.
 The problem most people have is on safaris, where the water often comes from local rivers that may not have been treated.
 If you’re planning on doing a safari, just make sure to bring bottled water.

-As with everything else, plan accordingly and you’ll have a great, problem free trip.
+As with everything else, plan accordingly and you’ll have a great, problem-free trip.